borntofrappe/game-development/07 Pokemon/Pokemon 9/README.md

 end
 ```

-In the moment the game displays a more complex flow, however, this proves to be rather unmanageable.
+In the moment the game displays a more complex flow, however, this proves to be rather unsustainable.
 The idea is to here take advantage of the dialogue state, and update the textbox through this state's logic:

 - animate the pokemon to slide in